-DA-14/96/07- Section 4.56 Application to modify Development Consent No. 14/96 which approved a Stage 1 masterplan for the site to modify the approved unit mix, unit sizes and private open space relating to Urban Blocks 3 and 5C and amend the setback requirements for Urban Block 3.
+DA-14/96/07- Modification to the approved unit mix, unit sizes and private open space relating to Urban Blocks 3 and 5C and amend the setback requirements for Urban Block 3.
 The proposed works to this modification reflect the proposed northern setback, unit mix, unit sizes and private open space areas proposed under the subject development application.
+This was approved on 24 July 2018 by the Panel.